-- At the beginning of the application select the Irish Research Body (i.e. the Higher Education Institution) where you propose to be based for your Scholarship by selecting the 'Lookup' button. - You will then be presented with the following screen:
+Click 'Apply' to create an application form for the Employment Based Postgraduate Programme.
+At the beginning of the application select the Irish Research Body (i.e. the Higher Education Institution) where you propose to be based for your Scholarship by selecting the 'Lookup' [binoculars] button.

+You will then be presented with the following screen.
+Select your university and click "save draft"

-- Click on 'Show All' at the top right hand corner of the screen and then select the check box next to the relevant institution name.
-If you cannot find your Institution name, please contact the Research Office (RO) of your institution to make sure they are registered in the Irish Research Council OLS. - Enter Project Title - Select whether your application is in Irish - Click 'Save Draft' at the bottom of the screen. - If you have selected 'Yes' to 'Application in Irish', you have the option to upload your own English translation.
-The system will only accept documents in PDF format.
-Use the 'Upload' button to upload your translation:
+Click on 'All' at the top right hand corner of the screen and then select the check box next to the relevant institution name.
+(If you cannot find your Institution name, please contact the Research Office (RO) of your institution to make sure they are registered in the Irish Research Council OLS).